An ALE method for simulations of axisymmetric elastic surfaces in flow: Numerical Tests

 \subsection{Uniaxial compression of a biological cell}

 As mentioned in the Introduction \autoref{sec:Introduction}, the ALE method presented in this work offers the opportunity to restrict the simulation to only one of the fluid phases.
-This capability can be very useful if the viscosity ratio between the two fluid phases is large such that the phase with the smaller viscosity has little influence on the results and can be neglected.
+This capability, which is not present in many other methods (e.g. Immersed Boundary Methods), can be very useful if the viscosity ratio between the two fluid phases is large such that the phase with the smaller viscosity has little influence on the results and can be neglected.
 This does not only speed up the simulations but can also greatly simplify the coupling of the elastic surface to exterior forces, as for example in a contact problem.

 We illustrate this in the following, as we consider a fluid-filled elastic shell under external compression.
 The application behind this test case is the uniaxial compression of a biological cell during an atomic force microscopy (AFM) experiment, which is used to measure cell mechanical properties.
 The viscosity of the intracellular fluid is typically several orders of magnitude larger than the viscosity of the surrounding medium.
-A detailed description of the problem can be found in \cite{poisson2019}.
+A detailed description of the problem can be found in our work \cite{poisson2019}.

 Consider a rounded biological cell confined between two parallel plates.
 During the experiment, the upper plate moves with a prescribed velocity $v_{\rm compress}$ until the initial plate distance $h(t)=h_0$ is decreased over time to $h(t)=h_0-\Delta h$, see \autoref{fig:AFMCantilever}(a).
 The necessary force $F$ is constantly measured during compression.
 Matching experimental data with simulations can be used to extract the surface properties (i.e. $K_A$ and $K_S$) of the cell's elastic shell (the actin cortex).
 The experimental setup along with the simulation domain is illustrated in \autoref{fig:AFMCantilever}(a,b).